TrueCrypt: End of life announcement

 On 28 May 2014, the TrueCrypt official website, truecrypt.org, began redirecting visitors to truecrypt.sourceforge.net with a HTTP 301 "Moved Permanently" status, which warned that the software may contain unfixed security issues, and that development of TrueCrypt was ended in May 2014, following Windows XP's end of support.
 The message noted that more recent versions of Windows have built-in support for disk encryption using BitLocker, and that Linux and OS X had similar built-in solutions, which the message states renders TrueCrypt unnecessary.
 The page recommends any data encrypted by TrueCrypt be migrated to other encryption setups and offered instructions on moving to BitLocker.
-The SourceForge project page for the software at sourceforge.net/truecrypt was updated to display the same initial message, and the status was changed to "inactive."
+The SourceForge project page for the software at sourceforge.net/truecrypt was updated to display the same initial message, and the status was changed to "inactive".
 The page also announced a new software version, 7.2, which only allows decryption.

 Initially, the authenticity of the announcement and new software was questioned.
 Multiple theories attempting to explain the reason behind the announcement arose throughout the tech community.

 Shortly after the end of life announcement of TrueCrypt, Gibson Research Corporation posted an announcement titled "Yes...
 TrueCrypt is still safe to use" and a Final Release Repository to host the last official non-crippled version 7.1a of TrueCrypt.
 They no longer host the final release repository as of 2022.

 Truecrypt.org has been excluded from the Internet Archive Wayback Machine.
-Their exclusion policy says they exclude pages at site owner request.
+The exclusion policy says they will exclude pages at the site owner's request.

 Operating systems

-TrueCrypt supports Windows, OS X and Linux operating systems.
+TrueCrypt supports Windows, OS X, and Linux operating systems.
 Both 32-bit and 64-bit versions of these operating systems are supported, except for Windows IA-64 (not supported) and Mac OS X 10.6 Snow Leopard (runs as a 32-bit process).
 The version for Windows 7, Windows Vista, and Windows XP can encrypt the boot partition or entire boot drive.